A few interesting facts about flying squirrels

 Bats are the only mammals that truly fly, but they aren't the only ones you might see swooping overhead at dusk.
 For tens of millions of years, a variety of other furry vertebrates have also been soaring through forests, especially after dark.

-Flying squirrels — which actually glide, not fly — date back to the Oligocene Epoch, and now come in at least 43 species across Asia, Europe and North America.
+Flying squirrels — which actually glide, not fly — date back to at least the Oligocene Epoch, and now come in 43 species across Asia, Europe and North America.
 They sail from tree to tree on a special membrane between each front and back limb, a trick that has evolved multiple times in history.
-(In addition to flying squirrels, it's used by other aerial mammals such as anomalures, colugos and sugar gliders.)
+(Aside from flying squirrels, it's also used by other aerial mammals such as anomalures, colugos and sugar gliders.)

 Flying squirrels are mainly nocturnal, but they do sometimes come out during daylight, like this red-and-white giant flying squirrel (Petaurista alborufus) at Foping National Nature Reserve in China.
 (Photo: Burrard-Lucas Photography)